fgr0/trakfred-workflow/README.md

 * Use Developer-API-Key to enable checkings

 ## Version
+* 0.2.1:    Added ability to download and display images next to results
 * 0.2.0:    Rewrite of the Codebase and switch to [JinnLynn's alfred-python][JinnLynn]
 * 0.1.0:    First release